Carol Sabo

 Websites

-This election is on June 10th, 2025
+This election is on November 5th, 2025

 democrt donkey mascot democrt donkey mascot democrt donkey mascot democrt donkey mascot democrt donkey mascot democrt donkey mascot democrt donkey mascot democrt donkey mascot democrt donkey mascot

-Transparency/Accessibility Rating: Below Average
+Transparency/Accessibility Rating: Average

 Agenda